toasterparty/metroid-prime-bingo/index.md

 5) Have all participants join the room using the password set above.

 6) Reveal the card and start the game when appropriate.
-Fill tiles on the board as they are completed.
+Mark tiles on the board as they are completed.
 Have fun!

 # Variants